Anti-Bribery for Sales · Module 1 of 2

 Follow the policy.
 Notify the board.

-The policy says board notification above $500 during an active renewal. $6,800 across two events with the same procurement lead is not a borderline call.
-Tell Erin you'll write the note jointly so the board hears it from BD and Finance together, not from Compliance over their heads.
+Policy says board notification above $500 during a renewal. $6,800 across two events with the same procurement lead isn't borderline.
+Write the note jointly with Erin so the board hears it from BD and Finance together, not from Compliance over their heads.

 Propose a documented compromise.

-No board notification this time, but: full written disclosure from you to Holbrook's compliance team, both events flagged in Karen's quarterly compliance memo, and you sign a personal acknowledgement that any future hospitality from Holbrook goes through pre-clear before you accept anything.
+No board notification, but full written disclosure to Holbrook's compliance team, both events flagged in Karen's quarterly memo, and a signed personal acknowledgement that any future Holbrook hospitality goes through pre-clear.
 Erin signs the same.

 Defer to Erin.
 She's the CFO.

-Erin has more context on the board dynamics and the wider commercial picture.
-The renewal is signed.
-The events are in the register.
-Going around her on a $6,800 disclosure two days after she's asked you not to would damage the working relationship you need for the next bid.
+Erin has the board context.
+Renewal is signed.
+Entries are in the register.
+Going around her on a $6,800 disclosure two days after she's asked you not to damages the relationship you need for the next bid.

 For the record, I think this is heavier than the situation needs.
-But Mike wanted it on the table, and he's right that the policy says board notification.
+But Mike's right that the policy says board notification.

-Combined hospitality with Holbrook this cycle came to $6,800 across two events.
-The renewal is signed and clean.
+Combined hospitality with Holbrook came to $6,800 across two events.
+Renewal is signed and clean.
 I'm flagging the pattern, not the renewal.
-The reason I want it on the board's record is so that next time someone is in my chair on this account, they know the line.
+I want it on the board's record so the next person in my chair knows the line.

 Erin doesn't agree.
-But she doesn't overrule.
+She doesn't overrule.
 The independent directors take the disclosure cleanly.
-One of them, a former federal prosecutor, says quietly afterwards that she has not seen a salesperson volunteer this kind of pattern unprompted before, and that it's exactly what a well-designed compliance program looks like.
+One, a former federal prosecutor, says quietly afterwards she hasn't seen a salesperson volunteer this kind of pattern unprompted before, and it's exactly what a well-designed compliance program looks like.

-The DOJ ECCP evaluation asks whether Meridian's compliance program is well-designed, well-resourced, and applied in practice.
-By taking the pattern to the board through your own initiative, you've turned a paper procedure into a documented one.
-Monitoring and continuous improvement is the DOJ hallmark that separates a policy that exists from a policy that works.
+The DOJ ECCP asks whether the program is well-designed, well-resourced, and applied in practice.
+Taking the pattern to the board through your own initiative turns paper procedure into documented practice.
+Monitoring and continuous improvement is the hallmark that separates a policy that exists from one that works.
 The salesperson who flags the pattern is the strongest evidence the procedure is real.

 No board notification this time.
 But three things on the record.
 I write to Wayne's compliance counterpart at Holbrook disclosing both events.
 Karen flags both in this quarter's compliance memo.
 You and I both sign a note saying any future Holbrook hospitality goes through pre-clear before I accept.